NEET/JEE Coaching Scholarship

 Abnormal molecular masses are shown by the compounds which dissociate/associate in the solvent.

 Association: Colligative properties depend on the number of particles in a solution.
-Certain compounds like benzoic acid or ethanoic acid dimerise in benzene due to hydrogen bonding resulting in the reduction of the number of particles and thus, solutes show lower colligative property.
+Certain compounds like benzoic acid or ethanoic acid dimerise in benzene due to hydrogen bonding, resulting in the reduction of the number of particles and thus, solutes show lower colligative properties.

-Dissociation: Similarly, certain compounds like electrolytes (NaCl, KCl) etc dissociate into ions, increasing the number of particles, and thus, show higher value of colligative property.
+Dissociation: Similarly, certain compounds like electrolytes (NaCl, KCl), etc dissociate into ions, increasing the number of particles, and thus, show a higher value of colligative property.

-Van’t Hoff introduced a factor to account for association or dissociation, known as Van’t Hoff factor.
+Van’t Hoff introduced a factor to account for association or dissociation, known as the Van’t Hoff factor.

 NCERT exemplar Class 12 Chemistry solutions chapter 2 also establishes different relationships between different properties of different combinations and their reliability on one another such as Raoult’s law that helps to determine the vapour pressure of distinguished components of any solution with the help of Dalton’s law of partial pressure, etc. for liquid-liquid and solid-liquid solutions.

-NCERT exemplar Class 12 Chemistry chapter 2 solutions also covers a brief description on various properties of solutions depending on the number of solute particles also known as colligative properties with relation to the boiling point, vapour pressure, mole fraction, freezing point, osmotic pressure, temperature and much more.
+NCERT Exemplar Class 12 Chemistry chapter 2 solutions also cover a brief description of various properties of solutions depending on the number of solute particles, also known as colligative properties, with relation to the boiling point, vapour pressure, mole fraction, freezing point, osmotic pressure, temperature and much more.

 Chapter 1 | |